OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

   If the application trusts the value of the `Host` header and uses this to generate the password reset link, it may be possible to steal tokens by injecting a modified `Host` header into the request.
 See the [Testing for Host Header Injection](../07-Input_Validation_Testing/17-Testing_for_Host_Header_Injection.md) guide for further information.

-- Is the link revealed exposed to third parties?
+- Is the link exposed to third parties?

   If the page that the user is taken to includes content from other parties (such as loading scripts from other domains), then the reset token in the URL may be exposed in the HTTP `Referer` header sent in these requests.
 The `Referrer-Policy` HTTP header can be used to protect against this, so check if one is defined for the page.